Drug Evaluation Committee 2017-22 Clinical Laboratory Technicians' Concurrent Duties as Clinical Trial Drug Administration Assistants

 JPMA's Opinion

-The definition and scope of duties of an assistant investigational drug manager are not specified in GCP.
-On the other hand, investigational drug administrators are to be appointed from pharmacists at the site (or physicians or dentists if they cannot be appointed) (GCP Article 39 Guidance 2).
-Therefore, we believe that an investigational new drug administration assistant who performs part of the duties to be performed by the investigational new drug administrator should be a pharmacist.
+The definition and scope of investigational drug administration assistants are not stipulated in GCP.
+On the other hand, investigational drug managers are to be appointed from pharmacists at Investigator Site (or from physicians or dentists if they cannot be appointed) (Article 39 Guidance 2 of GCP).
+Therefore, we believe that the assistant for investigational drug management who performs part of the duties to be performed by the investigational drug manager should be a pharmacist.

 However, this does not apply to clerical work that can be performed under the guidance and supervision of the investigational drug manager, even if the assistant does not have the expertise as a pharmacist.
 When a non-pharmacist is appointed as an investigational new drug administration assistant, the type of work to be performed should be determined in advance and confirmed with the sponsor before the non-pharmacist is assigned.
 Please also refer to Opinion 2010-35.